 - Some eliminate micro-organisms depending on the chemicals used.

-- Bad taste – feels like drinking the water of a swimming pool.
+- Bad taste – tastes like drinking the water of a swimming pool.

-- Expiry date – the purification tablets have an expiry date beyond which it is not advisable to use.
+- Expiration date – the purification tablets have an expiry date beyond which it is not advisable to use.

-- Long process – the waiting time (contact time) goes from ½ hour to 2 hours depending on the brand and the degree of disinfection than you want.
-Even longer when the water is cold or cloudy.
+- Long process – the waiting time (contact time) goes from half an hour to 2 hours depending on the brand and the degree of disinfection than you want, even longer when the water is cold or cloudy.

 - Must be used with clear water.

 - You must respect the temperature of effectiveness.

 - Some chemical purifiers do not eliminate all types of micro-organisms – some do not eliminate Giardia and Cryptosporidium, for example.

 - Should not be used too regularly – can damage the intestinal flora.

 - Not recommended for people suffering from blood diseases or glandular disorders nor for pregnant women.